Did you know that Oregon has more than 200 ghost towns, which is the highest concentration of any state in the entire United States?

 FYI: A military “battery” refers to a cluster of cannons in action as a group, whether is be a temporary installation or permanent.
 There are many batteries (9) at Fort Stevens, and Battery Russel is just one of several in the area.

 Battery Russel is a military building installation at Fort Stevens near Astoria, Oregon.
-If you visit, make sure to pick up a brochure in the parking lot explaining what things are and where they used to be on the map – you can get lost and confused easily.
+If you visit, make sure to pick up a brochure in the parking lot explaining what things are and where they used to be on the map.
+You can get lost and confused easily here.
 There are two levels, the bottom with storage and office buildings, an the top with old gun pits.

 During WWII on June 21st 1942, a Japanese submarine stationed off the coast managed to damage the fort.
 This makes it the only U.S. Mainland military base to be fired upon since 1812!

 It is said that ghosts of soldiers can be seen walking around the grounds, likely from the Civil War era.
 Battery Russel was a highly unpopular station, mainly because it was built haphazardly and quickly, and soldiers never stayed very long

 Common stories are ones of seeing a soldier with a knife, and another soldier pacing up and down the area with a flashlight.
 It makes one of the spookiest day trips from Portland!